Statutory Carer Assessments

 - Your health and wellbeing.
 This includes physical, mental and emotional problems you may be having.

-It’s important to remember that the aim of the assessment is to help you get the support that you need, so it’s best to be honest about your caring role, the type of care you provide and most importantly how you feel about being a carer.
-The assessment usually takes place over the phone at an agreed time and date.
+It’s important to remember that the aim of the assessment is to help you get the support that you need, so it’s best to be honest about your caring role, the type of care you provide, and most importantly how you feel about being a carer.
+The assessment usually takes place over the phone but we can arrange a face-to-face assessment for carers unable to have this conversation by phone The assessment will take place at an agreed time and date.

 Carers Support West Sussex are currently providing this service for West Sussex County Council so contact us if you would like one and one of our team will get back to you.
 Alternatively you can contact West Sussex County Council directly You can also fill in a self-assessment form here.

-A Support Plan is a good way of offloading your worries to a Wellbeing Worker and coming up with some manageable steps you can take to help yourself as well as getting some advice regarding services that are available to you.
+A Carer Wellbeing Review is a type of assessment completed by Carers Support, so you will need to register with us if you are not already.
+A review will enable you to discuss your caring role with a Wellbeing Worker and come up with some manageable steps you can take to help yourself, as well as getting some advice regarding services that are available to you.

-You will be asked some questions about your caring role, but really it is an opportunity for you to talk to someone about what your concerns are.
+You will be asked some questions about your caring role, but a Carer Wellbeing Review is led by you and is an opportunity for you to talk to someone about your concerns.